arcee-ai/EvolKit/README.md

 ### Optional Parameters:

 - `--dev_set_size <int>`: Number of samples to use in the development set.
-Use -1 for no dev set.
+Use -1 for no devset.
 Default is -1.
+(We do not recommend using a dev set since it will take much more time to finish each round)
 - `--use_reward_model`: Flag to use a reward model for evaluation.
 No value required.

 ### Models